Seeds for the World - GARDENS NORTH - Catalogue

 Velvet-Leaf or Canada Blueberry

 A deciduous, dwarf, rhizomatous shrub native across Canada and into the Northwest Territories.
 The stems and undersides of the leaves are covered with fine, velvety hairs.
 Flowers are bell-shaped, white, tinged-pink.
 These are followed by bright, frosty to dark-blue, usually glaucous berries.
-Seed wild collected in Nova Scotia.
+Seed wild collected in Ontario.

 Most commercially grown fruit is processed as pie filling or is used in muffin mixes.
 Lesser amounts are used to make wine, juice, or freeze-dried products.
 This very cold-hardy species has potential for breeding blueberry strains suited to northern climates.
 Also, its affinity for mineral soil also suggests it may be useful for breeding plants adapted to upland sites.